 What this article is going to demonstrate, however, is that deploying services from within a single monorepo is easily doable within Serverless Framework Pro's CI/CD solution.

-You need to make sure that the services you are deploying are bundles together in a repo in seperate subdirectories off the root of the repo.
+You need to make sure that the services you are deploying are bundles together in a repo in separate subdirectories off the root of the repo.
 You can see a simple example repo here to see how this is structured to make sure that yours matches as closely as possible.
-Really the biggest part to take note of is that all services are off the root of the repo as seperate sub-directories and a f9older with shared code is also off that root.
+Really the biggest part to take note of is that all services are off the root of the repo as separate sub-directories and a f9older with shared code is also off that root.
 This just simplifies configuration later.

-NOTE: Serverless Framework Pro has a generous free tier so you don't need to worry about not having a paid account just to try this feature out for yourself.
+Note: Serverless Framework Pro has a generous free tier so you don't need to worry about not having a paid account just to try this feature out for yourself.